-Consumer involvement ranges all the way from inertia to passion, from a total lack of interest and simply processing only the basic message to that of a ﬂow state which is a situation in which a consumer is truly involved with a product, ad, or website.
+Consumer involvement ranges from inertia to passion, from a total lack of interest and simply processing only the basic message to that of a ﬂow state, which is a situation in which a consumer is truly involved with a product, ad, or website.

 Purchase situation involvement refers to differences in motivation during the process of interacting with a store or website.
 One method of increasing purchase situation involvement is to personalize the message that shoppers receive at the time of their purchase.
-Traditional forms of collecting customer data via loyalty programs, point of sale records, and other sources are now being augmented by emerging applications that make use of facial recognition technology to collect data and personalize the shopping experience.
-Some forms of such technology can actually classify shoppers into groups based on their approximate age, facial dimensions, and gender, comparing them against databases to best categorize these prospective consumers for targeted marketing, preferred treatment, or enhanced customer service (Hawkins, 2017).
+Traditional forms of collecting customer data via loyalty programs, point-of-sale records, and other sources are now being augmented by emerging applications that make use of facial recognition technology to collect data and personalize the shopping experience.
+Some forms of such technology can classify shoppers based on their approximate age, facial dimensions, and gender, comparing them against databases to best categorize these prospective consumers for targeted marketing, preferred treatment, or enhanced customer service (Hawkins, 2017).
 Cookies are a recognized method for online businesses to track their customers’ experiences and optimize the online environment for the consumer.

 Perception